bredele/cement/Readme.md

 **Note:**
   - the first argument of the function is the DOM node associated to the binding.
   - Object binding are more flexible and doesn't necessary need a model object.
+  - the binding are parsed according the following format (method:arg,arg,...)

 ## API